Nahida4479/WFC-ards/README.md

 # WFC-ards

 A PHP web application with flashcards for learning.
-Create folders, add your own flashcards, and study them with an interactive flip-card interface.
+Create folders, add your own flashcards, and study them with an interactive interface.

 ## Features